erwin-beckers/AIAgentSharp/README.md

 The framework includes 400+ tests covering:
 - Agent execution and state management
-- Reasoning engines (Chain of Thought, Tree of Thoughts, Hybrid)
+- Reasoning engines (Chain of Thought, Tree of Thoughts)
 - Tool framework and validation
 - LLM integration and function calling
 - Event system and status updates